 If your installation is eligible for the scheme, you will receive quarterly payments for seven years for the amount of clean, green renewable heat the system produces.
-This can often be tens of thousands of pounds over the 7 year period.
+This can be as much as £12,000 over the 7 year period.

 The domestic RHI has been designed as a ‘boiler replacement scheme’.
 As such, the payments are intended to bridge the costs between the installation and running costs of fossil fuel heating systems and the renewable alternatives.